Faculty & Staff

 Dr. Joey Hubbard's research interests center around avian ecology, animal behavior, and evolution.
 Much of her research has aimed to understand the mechanisms that influence colorful plumage in birds by examining how colorful traits are used in mate choice and their role in the process of speciation.

-Student led projects in the Hubbard Lab have taken many forms and students are encouraged to explore their interestes within the areas of ornithology, behavior, ecology, and evolution.
+Student-led projects in the Hubbard Lab have taken many forms and students are encouraged to explore their interests within the areas of ornithology, behavior, ecology, and evolution.
 For example, students have examined plumage color measurement methodology, responses and habituation to real and mimicked predator calls at bird feeders, and prevalence of window strikes on Truman's campus.

 Representative publications: